-Nitric Oxide is a gas produced in the body that is one atom of nitrogen (N) and one atom of oxygen (O) that acts as a signaling molecule between cells.
-In fact, NO is so crucial to the proper function of the body that the Nobel Prize in Physiology or Medicine in 1998 was given jointly to Robert F. Furchgott, Louis J. Ignarro and Ferid Murad "for their discoveries concerning NO as a signaling molecule in the cardiovascular system."
-While NO benefits nearly all body systems including immunology, gastroenterology, endocrinology, and musculoskeletal, we will focus on how it contributes greatly to the health of the cardiovascular system.
+Nitric oxide is a gas produced in the body that is one atom of nitrogen (N) and one atom of oxygen (O) that acts as a signaling molecule between cells.
+In fact, nitric oxide is so crucial to the proper function of the body that the Nobel Prize in Physiology or Medicine in 1998 was given jointly to Robert F. Furchgott, Louis J. Ignarro and Ferid Murad "for their discoveries concerning nitric oxide as a signaling molecule in the cardiovascular system".
+While nitric oxide benefits nearly all body systems including immunology, gastroenterology, endocrinology, and musculoskeletal, we will focus on how it contributes greatly to the health of the cardiovascular system.

 WHAT DOES NITRIC OXIDE DO?

 Nitric oxide has a slew of functions within the body, but its primary function is that of regulating the cardiovascular system.The gas works on the endothelial layer of the vessels causing them to relax, thus widening the vessels and allowing more blood to pass through.
 This is vasodilation increases blood flow, decreasing blood pressure.
 This is critical because hypertension, or elevated blood pressure, is the number one risk factor for cardiovascular disease.

 Approximately two-thirds of Americans have hypertension, meaning nearly one million people are at higher risk of disease.
 Due to its natural ability to reduce blood pressure, nitric oxide can help get people off their blood pressure medications.

 Because of the vasodilation and resulting increased blood flow circulating throughout the vessels, more oxygen is able to get to the cells of the body.
 Nitric oxide is crucial for healthy blood and oxygen circulation.